Slovo: Russian Sign Language Dataset: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new Russian Sign Language dataset Slovo and a pipeline for creating diverse video data despite a specific domain.
+In this paper, we proposed the new Russian Sign Language dataset Slovo and a pipeline for creating diverse video data despite a specific domain.
 The Slovo is divided into 1,000 classes, each corresponding to 20 videos from 194 signers.
 It can favorably influence the development of sign language recognition in the Russian domain.
-Besides, several models were trained and evaluated on Slovo to demonstrate the learning ability of the dataset.
-We plan to expand the dataset by adding new words and sentences in future versions.
+Besides, several models were trained and evaluated on Slovo to demonstrate its teaching ability.
+Shortly, we plan to expand our dataset: increase the number of classes and the number of examples per class and collect not only words but also phrases, n-grams, and sentences.
+Furthermore, since SL is more expressive than regular ones: not only hand gestures are used to indicate words, but also facial expressions, articulation, and body posture, multimodal models can potentially improve SLR results.
 The current dataset, pre-trained models, and demo are publicly available in the repository.